laboon/ebook/text/20_requirements.md

 What do we mean by this?
 It's impossible to test without defining what we mean by "extremely quickly", or what kind of results need to be returned quickly.

 Finally, some common sense needs to be applied to the requirements writing.
-It' possible to write a requirement which may be theoretically possible to test, but for various reasons, impossible to test in the real world.
+It's possible to write a requirement which may be theoretically possible to test, but for various reasons, impossible to test in the real world.
 A requirement like this is not feasible to test.
 Let's say that we have the following requirements for testing our air pressure sensor:

 * __REQ-1.__ The system shall be able to endure pressures of up to 9.5 x 10^11 pounds per square inch.
 * __REQ-2.__ Under normal operating procedures (defined elsewhere), the system shall remain usable for two hundred years of continuous use.